ajp4891/portfolio/CritiqueByDesign.md

 ##### Viz 1: AHCA Impact on Different Salaried and Age Group.
 USA Average vs Most-Cost vs Low-Cost.

 While I looked at the original graph, my first thought was why the graph is so simple and minimalistic (obviously in a good way, I like the minimalistic and simple viz).
 Then I tried to understand without the context, and I barely understood the viz.
 I realized this graph needs a touch up.
-I looked at the header and I partly understood the purpose of the graph, although not entirely that for e.g., how to read it precisely, what is the comparison, whether the difference is huge or less, whether the difference is specific to a state or a region or a county, and so on.
+I looked at the header and I started partly understanding the purpose of the graph, although not entirely that for e.g., how to read it precisely, what is the comparison, whether the difference is huge or less, whether the difference is specific to a state or a region or a county, and so on.

 While going further in critiquing, I realized I may have to build the similar graph but slightly differently.
 Not only re-designing is required but more data/information is required that would provide additional context and comparable viz that adds to the understanding of not only experts but also novice audience.
 I, then, began to look for the original data source (I found originally from Twitter and so an URL to graph in Excel).
 Once I found KFF (data source), I looked for more relevant data and found additional details that helps me understand why Age and Salary mattered.
 I then started to anticipate the idea of my design.
 Age seemed quite better when put it on the Y-axis instead when merged with Salary on the X-axis.
 This gave quite a clear picture at first for the purpose of introducing Age and Salary in the graph.
 While going further, the difference made more sense when I started comparing with Counties that had Most and Least Cost in the state.
 This gave an idea where the US Average resides, and where each county could be placed, visually, if have to place mentally.

-Last thing I believed the color looks solid on the original graph, but that could be improved by introducing gradient for showing happy and sad effect on the AHCA impact comparatively to ACA.
+Last thing I believed the color looks solid on the original graph, but that could be improved by introducing gradient for showing happy and sad effect on the AHCA impact compare to ACA.
 These two colors and the shade of these two, based on their lower/higher values, provides an overall idea to the audience that where more impact of the difference is.
 The columns of salary group, a vertical line keeps the visualization clean by segregating the salary range.
 Similarly for horizontal line separates region and US average for better understanding why original viz did not.

 Additionally, the average is kept in the middle so most and least cost counties can be compared easily, and gives a gradient effect on values of bars from top to bottom (high to low).
 The bar labels provides the difference value next to it, which is in termso of $1000.
 The fraction provides simpler and less congested viz.